-NJ Student Tuition Assistance Reward Scholarship (NJ STARS) - If you are full time and graduated in the top 15% of their high school class within the past year you may be eligible for this program.
+NJ Student Tuition Assistance Reward Scholarship (NJ STARS) - If you are a full time student and graduated in the top 15% of your high school class within the past year you may be eligible for this program.
 Please view our website for detailed and up to date information on the NJ STARS program.